 Welcome to my first ever #FessUpFriday blog series post.
 To begin the series, I felt it was only right for me to ‘fess up’ first…

 September 2013 was a fairly busy time for me to say the least.
 E was only two weeks old whilst my first-born, J was about to start school for the very first time.
 We had spent months preparing for this momentous occasion, we had been out and had bought the uniform, PE kit, school bag, PE bag, socks, shoes, pumps, school coat, pencil-case, stationary, lunch box, drinks bottle and all the rest of the logo-covered paraphernalia that the school had to offer.
-I had ticked every box there was to be ticked and as far as I was concerned, whilst I might have been knee-deep in nappies running on only two hours of sleep, I had my shit together and was coping just fine thanks.
+I had ticked every box there was to be ticked and as far as I was concerned, whilst I might have been knee-deep in nappies running on only two hours of sleep: I was organised, I was ready and I was coping just fine thanks.

 J seemed to be settling into school life really well and whilst I missed him endlessly, time seemed to pass fairly quickly as I had my hands full back at home with his little sister and the housework.
 I would look forward to picking J up each afternoon and tried to rush around to get all the jobs done before he came home, so that we could spend quality time together when he finished school.